pepcape/NPGR003-25/07-Terrain/README.md

   arrays (`vertexBuffer`, etc.) and **pushed to GPU** afterwards.
 * Make sure that the vertex attribute layout in C# matches the layout in `vertex.glsl`: positions, colors, normals, texture coordinates.

-## Shaders
-The **vertex shader** is almost the “classical” one – doing “model-view-transform” for vertex coordinates and passing the rest of the quantities unchanged.
-The only extension is passing the original **world-space coordinates** (`fWorld`) for shading computations in the fragment shader.

-The **fragment shader** in the pilot solution is able to compute optional **Phong shading**.
-You will need to provide valid **normal vectors** before turning on the shading!
-You are supposed to update the shaders if you're going to implement more advanced terrain visualization (texture[s], different materials, etc.).

 ## Normal vectors and shading